tachiyomiorg/website/src/help/guides/getting-started.md

 Now that you've presumably found manga that you want to add, click on it and then press the <Navigation item="bookmark"/> button, it should now appear in your <Navigation item="library"/> ready to be read!

 ::: guide Global search
-You can search for manga across all your sources by using <Navigation item="search"/> located in the top-right of the <Navigation item="sources"/> tab.
+You can search for manga globally across all your sources by using <Navigation item="search"/> located in the top-right of <Navigation item="browse"/> → <Navigation item="tab_sources"/>.
 :::